mikeybeck/hammerspoon-config/README.md

 Includes layout.lua which enables a few layout modification hotkeys

 and init.lua which contains mostly testing stuff - in particular a Bitbucket pull request checker for the menu bar.
-I hope to replicate my Bitbar plugin https://github.com/mikeybeck/bitbar-bitbucketPRs
+This replicates and improves upon the functionality of my Bitbar plugin https://github.com/mikeybeck/bitbar-bitbucketPRs (which I have no plans to develop further at this stage).

 ## How to use the Bitbucket Pull Requests module: